hdlugas/MZsearch/paper/paper.md

 library matching to identify chemical compounds from GC-MS data [@Jeong2023].

-In many GC-MS experiments, the resulting mass spectra often have m/z values reported as integers due to the use of nominal mass resolution instruments.
-In contrast, LC-MS/MS frequently employs high-resolution mass spectrometers that provide m/z values with multiple decimal places.
-This necessitates several spectrum preprocessing steps unique to LC-MS/MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values so that the query spectrum and reference spectrum have the same length).
-In addition to these canonical spectrum preprocessing transformations for LC-MS/MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS/MS data [@Kim2012;
+In many GC-MS experiments, the resulting mass spectra often have m/z values reported as integers due to the use of nominal mass resolution of mass spectrometers.
+In contrast, LC-MS/MS frequently employs a high-resolution mass spectrometer that provides m/z values with multiple decimal places.
+This necessitates several spectrum preprocessing steps unique to high-resolution MS/MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values so that the query spectrum and reference spectrum have the same length).
+In addition to these canonical spectrum preprocessing transformations for high-resolution MS/MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS/MS data [@Kim2012; @Li2021; @Dlugas2024_preprint].
-@Li2021; @Dlugas2024_preprint].
 The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS/MS data [@Li2021].
-A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, slightly outperforms the Shannon Entropy Similarity Measure in both GC-MS and LC-MS/MS data [@Dlugas2024_preprint].
+A generalization of the Shannon Entropy
+Similarity Measure, the Tsallis Entropy Similarity Measure, slightly outperforms the Shannon Entropy Similarity Measure in both GC-MS and LC-MS/MS data [@Dlugas2024_preprint].
 This recent study has further